AppGameKit for Python

 - The end user agrees not to try to circumvent the AppGameKit advertising in the PYD.
 This includes, but is not limited to, the window title bar stating "Made with AppGameKit" and the AppGameKit logo displayed at startup.

-- The end user is permitted to create any type of project with this PYD, freeware or commercial, even in the event that the trial period expires and this project is removed from distribution.
+- The end user is permitted to create any type of project with this PYD, freeware or commercial, even in the event that this project is removed from distribution.

-- The end user agrees not to distribute the PYD or PYI except when distributing the PYD as part of their game's distribution package.
+- The end user agrees not to distribute the PYD or PYI except as part of their game's distribution package.